stevewjfrog/azureworkshop/content/03_Workshop/azure_cli.md

 {{% button href="https://shell.azure.com" %}}Azure Cloud Shell{{% /button %}}

-Create the bash variables for the values that we will be using throughout the workshop.
+We need to create some Bash variables for the values that we will be using throughout the workshop.
+If you select a different value, remember it for the rest of the exercises in this workshop.
+Run the following commands to record these values in Bash variables.

 ```bash
 REGION_NAME=westus